injune1123/mini-redux/README.md

 mini-redux, just like redux is a predictable state container for JavaScript apps.

+# Project Setup
+You just need to open the html files in a browser.
+That's it.

 # main concepts
 ## state tree
 A state tree is a single object that stores all the data for an application.